peterbrook/assetjet/doc/installPythonOnMac.md

-# How to install the AssetJet Python Environment with scientific packages on a Mac (Mountain Lion)
+# How to install Python with scientific packages on a Mac (Mountain Lion)

 ## [1] Xcode
 * Install Xcode from the AppStore.